the-flying-cow/the-flying-cow/README.md

   -🔧 Experienced with Git & GitHub for version control, team collaboration -🧪 Comfortable using Python to build testing and automation tools for streamlining development workflows

--🌱 Currently diving deeper into Python, Vim, and advanced ML concepts to level up my workflow and project capabilities.
+-🌱 Currently diving deeper into Python, and advanced ML concepts to level up my workflow and project capabilities.

 -📸 Outside of tech, I enjoy swimming and have a creative streak for photography.